 - Your maximum Grad PLUS eligibility is your cost of attendance minus your aid.

 NOTE: Because your maximum eligibility is cost of attendance minus your aid, it is important to know that all aid sources (especially any scholarships from your academic department) are awarded or accounted for when calculating your maximum Grad PLUS eligibility.

 Of course, you do not need to borrow the maximum.
 You may well wish to limit overall debt and elect to borrow a lesser amount.
 Many students will used their bill with their financial aid offer to calculate a Grad PLUS amount to meet billed costs.
-Also, you can contact One Stop at 513-556-1000 or firstname.lastname@example.org to help determine a Graduate PLUS Loan amount, particularly if you are targeting specific costs to be met with the loan.
+Also, you can contact Enrollment Services (513-556-1000; firstname.lastname@example.org) to help determine a Graduate PLUS Loan amount, particularly if you are targeting specific costs to be met with the loan.